Burgi0101/WebdriverIO-Test/README.md

 To sucessfully run the tests you need to do the following steps:

+* clone the repos and navigate to the it
 * npm install
 * npm selenium
 * npm selenium-start